 Admin can use .pot file which is provided within the plugin in the i18n folder from which they can translate the plugin.

-If you have any questions/queries with the plugin or need any special customizing, please contact us at [email protected].
+If you have any questions or queries or need assistance for our WooCommerce extensions or need any special customizing, you can connect with us from our contact page or can mail us at email@example.com.
 We will do our best to answer as quickly as possible.